 - Blood tests looking specifically at hormone levels in the peripheral veins that originate from the pituitary gland

 - Magnetic resonance imaging (MRI) of the hypothalamus, pituitary gland and nose to look for anatomical abnormalities

 - Molecular genetic testing to look for specific gene mutations

 Kallmann syndrome and nIHH are treated with hormone replacement therapy, with the specific medications and doses tailored to the patient’s needs.
 This treatment focuses first on inducing puberty and maintaining normal hormone levels.
 Later, the treatment may be changed to induce fertility.

 Medication may also be needed to restore bone health, as the same absence of hormones that leads to delayed puberty can also lead to a weakening of bone density and strength.

 Longer term, hormone replacement therapy for males may be reduced or withheld periodically to see if the body has reversed the condition and is producing normal levels of hormones.
 This reversal was found to occur in 10 to 15 percent of male patients in a study at one center.

-The Neuroendocrine Center at Children’s Hospital of Philadelphia (CHOP) is partnered with the Fertility Preservation Program at the Hospital of the University of Pennsylvania.
+The Neuroendocrine Center and the Adrenal and Puberty Center at Children’s Hospital of Philadelphia (CHOP) is partnered with the Fertility Preservation Program at the Hospital of the University of Pennsylvania.
 This team of reproductive endocrinologists specializes in all aspects of reproductive endocrinology for adult men and women with conditions like Kallmann syndrome, including options for fertility counseling and induction.
 The details of referral to this specific group can be discussed with an endocrine provider in the CHOP Neuroendocrine Center.

 When medication is needed to supplement hormone production, periodic follow-up tests are needed to ensure that the treatment continues to work effectively.
 Dosage levels and the combination of medications may need to be adjusted over time.